 Are they outrageously exaggerated?

 Lasting adverse effects of LSD use occur in particular individuals.
 However, reviews of clinical literature suggest that chronic problematic effects occur because of psychological instability present prior to LSD use.
-For example, individuals with latent mental disorders (like family history for schizophrenia) may experience activation of symptoms from LSD use and chronic problems afterward.
+For example, individuals with latent mental disorders (like family history of schizophrenia) may experience activation of symptoms from LSD use and chronic problems afterwards.

 In the 1950s, Dr. Sidney Cohen carried out a comprehensive review of LSD use in psychotherapeutic environments.
 He administered approximately 25,000 doses to 5,000 recipients and reported that “the incidence of acute and chronic problematic reactions was extremely low when LSD was administered under controlled therapeutic conditions to individuals not having preexisting severe psychopathology.”

 If you are psychologically stable prior to using LSD, the chances of turning into a ‘wet noodle’ are about zero.
 If, however, you have a family history of certain mental disorders, then it is critical to exercise caution in using LSD.

 About two months ago, I guided a friend on his first LSD journey.
 We spent a full day outside, hiking in the woods and walking the golden beaches of West Michigan.
 Two weeks after our trip, I received this text from him:

 “I just had a flashback while talking to the head of Chemistry at Dow.
 All the trees turned fo fall colors outside DeBoers.
 Shit was crazy.”

 My friend, like many before him, had heard of the flashbacks associated with LSD use.
 This myth comes from claims that LSD lodges itself in the brain, spinal cord, and body fat, and can leak out at later times – even years later – to produce adverse effects.